tc39/proposal-smart-pipelines/readme.md

   |> new User.Message // a tacit unary constructor call
 ```

-This code’s terseness and flatness may be both easier for the JavaScript programmer to read and to edit.
+This code’s terseness and flatness may be both easier for the JavaScript developer to read and to edit.
 The reader may follow the flow of data more easily through this single flattened thread of postfix operations.
 And the editor may more easily add or remove operations at the beginning, end, or middle of the thread, without changing the indentation of many nearby, unrelated lines.

 Similar use cases appear numerous times in JavaScript code, whenever any value is transformed by expressions of any type: function calls, property calls, method calls, object constructions, arithmetic operations, logical operations, bitwise operations, `typeof`, `instanceof`, `await`, `yield` and `yield *`, and `throw` expressions.
 In particular, the styles of [functional programming][], [dataflow programming][], and [tacit programming][] may benefit from pipelining.
 The smart pipe operator can simply handle them all.